hitroll2121/minecraft-legneds-practice-mod/README.md

 # minecraft-legneds-practice-mod
-a mod that lets gives you a practice mod with no piglins and infinite recourses
+a mod that lets gives you a practice mode called faltlands with no piglins and infinite recourses

+NOTE: land is not actually flat

 add this to your minecraft legneds folder